-Why a new website won’t solve your problems
+Why a pretty new website won’t solve your problems

 Your competitors are doing really well right now.
 They’re beating you in sales, they have more customers, and, oh yeah, their website is brand new.
 That must be the reason they're getting so many customers through the doors, right?
 The new website.
 They must've spent thousands of dollars on it and it really makes them look professional.

 How do you compete with that?
 By getting a nice shiny new website too – of course!
 One that looks exactly like your competitors and you spend a fortune on it, so it must bring in some seriously big contracts, right?

-Hey, I'm not saying a new website can't get you more sales.
-I’m sure it will, for a little bit.
+Hey, I'm not saying a new website can't get you more sales… it can but only when don't right.

 The company website is very valuable real estate.
 It is your digital headquarters and it is a crucial part of building a modern business.
-It’s pretty much a necessity, and you will be judged on how it looks and functions – but it’s not the only thing you should be focused on when trying to increase your sales and beat your competition.
+Having a quality webiste is pretty much a necessity, and you will be judged on how it looks and functions – but it’s not the only thing you should be focused on when trying to increase your sales and beat your competition.

 A new website is not a cure-all.